 IKEE Rikako was destined for a life in the water.

-At the age of 16, Ikee made her Olympics debut at the 2016 Rio de Janeiro Olympic Games and qualified to swim in seven different events - the largest number of events among the Japanese swimmers - where she came in 5th place in the 100-metre butterfly event.
+At the age of 16, Ikee made her Olympics debut at the 2016 Rio de Janeiro Olympic Games and qualified to swim in seven different events - the largest number among the Japanese swimmers - where she came in 5th place in the 100-metre butterfly competition.

 When the 93rd Japan Swim came around in 2017, Ikee won a record-breaking five gold medals.
 In the following year, she broke six Japanese records in four events at the 94th Japan Swim.
-2018 also saw the swimmer win six gold medals at the Asian Games, the first swimmer ever to achieve the feat.
+The swimmer also won six gold medals at the Asian Games in 2018, the first swimmer ever to achieve the feat.